 The loss of a copyright infringement action at the trial level can have serious consequences, and can lead to financial ruin.
 If you were unsuccessful at the trial court level in a copyright infringement case, feel free to contact our offices about a possible appeal to the applicable United States Court of Appeals.
 See also, Commercial Litigation/Appeals

 We also practice extensively in the areas of patent, entertainment and trademark law.
-If you’d like to receive additional information regarding our legal services, please contact us to schedule a free consultation, or click here to learn more about what we do.
+If you’d like to receive additional information regarding our legal services, please contact us to schedule a free consultation for select matters, or click here to learn more about what we do.